rafaelrinaldi/vimfiles/README.md

 * If [Homebrew](http://brew.sh) is available, will try to update the editor to its latest version
 * Uses [Vundle](https://github.com/VundleVim/Vundle.vim) to manage plugins (including Vundle itself)
 * Automatically download and installs Vundle plugins
-* Read color scheme from the user after installing all plugins (default is `solarized`)
 * Supports GUIs making all visual configuration look consistent

 ## Enabling italic in iTerm2 and Vim